AY2526S1-CS2113-T10-3/tp/docs/team/patrykmrozek.md

 ### 8. Review and Mentoring Contributions
 - Reviewed and provided feedback on teammates’ pull requests with a focus on maintainability and adherence to coding standards.
 - Assisted in resolving merge conflicts and logic inconsistencies in the `Parser` class during feature merges.
-- Guided teammates on proper JUnit test structuring and Checkstyle compliance.
-- Promoted consistent use of assertions and exception handling throughout the project.